tchajed/sys-verif-fa25/docs/notes/hoare.md

 ### Exercise: prove the triples

 Prove the Hoare triples above.
 Do the proofs as carefully as you can, annotating the rules you use.
-This is good practice for understanding the rules, and will also help you appreciate when we switch to Coq and it automates the book-keeping for you.
+This is good practice for understanding the rules, and will also help you appreciate when we switch to Rocq and it automates the book-keeping for you.

 You may want to start by reading the next section on Hoare outlines and writing an outline-based proof sketch, and only then trying to do a detailed proof.